ArticOff/nitrogen/README.md

 | 1m       | 6:55s         | 2:28s (`*` 14s)      | 7:09s          |
 | 1Mrd     | ~5d           | ~41h (`*` ~4h)       | ~5d            |

+## Disclaimer

+I am not responsible for your actions with this product.

+According to the [Discord TOS](https://discord.com/terms), it is strictly forbidden to harm or defraud the Discord services.

+In case of fraud, you may be permanently banned from Discord.

+This is only an educational program and not illegal.

 ***

 That's all !